nuta/vhpc2025-keynote/slides.md

 # What's coming next? (my ideas)

+- Higher-level, rich hypervisor interface!

 ---

 # Virtio alternatives: Higher-level hypercalls

 - Virtio is a generic queue + notification mechanism.
   - Good fit for virtual devices.
 - What if we port Foreign Function Interface techniques to hypervisors?
   - Zero-copy data transfer, etc.

+---

+# Virtio-tcp & udp

+- File system is abstracted as virtio-fs.
+- What about network?
+- What if hypervisor provides TCP/UDP sockets as a virtio device?
+- **Challenge:** How to integrate with existing TCP/IP stacks?
+- Related work: libkrun's *"Transparent Socket Impersonation"*

 ---